EXCLUSIVE: One-third of Americans unwilling to spend $1 to fight climate change

 That said, 53% said climate was not a factor in their 2020 election vote, while only 6% said it was the top issue.

-A majority of 55% approved of Mr. Biden‘s job performance, while voters were split on the direction of the country: 50% said the nation was headed in the right direction and 48% said it was off track.
+A majority in the poll — 55% — approved of Mr. Biden’s job performance, while voters were split on the direction of the country: 50% said the nation was headed in the right direction and 48% said it was off track.

 Mr. Biden unveiled during the 2020 campaign a $1.7 trillion climate plan, following up after taking office with a series of initiatives, including a $2 trillion infrastructure plan that would funnel $174 billion to electric vehicles, $100 billion to phase out fossil fuels, and $10 billion for a Civilian Climate Corps.